CenterForSecureEnergyInformatics/data-compressor-buildbot/buildbot-buildmaster/buildbot/README.md

 Workers on different platforms are implemented in this setup:
 - windows 10.
 Unfortunately, tls seems not to work on windows with buildbot, so the vm running the buildmaster has to share a subnet with the windows-vm (which it does in our setup).
 - Raspberri Pi (1, 2b and 3b+), dockerized.
 They use a tls connection handled by the reverse proxy traefik.
 - Linux, dockerized.
 See multiarch_dockerfile and docker-compose.yml for the definition.
-Runs on the same host as the buildmaster.
+It runs on the same host as the buildmaster.

 Buildfactories define which steps are to be executed on a build.
 For each platform/architecture a scheduler is defined in this configuration.